 When MIDI CC messages are received on The NDLR's MIDI Control channel (Settings 1 menu) on any port (5 Pin or USB) they are NOT passed through.
-If the CC messages are received on any other MIDI channel on any port (5 Pin or USB) they are passed through according to the MIDI Note & Message Thru Port Mapping table below.
+If CC messages are received on any other MIDI channel, on any port (5 Pin or USB), they are passed through according to the MIDI Note & Message Thru Port Mapping table below.

-MIDI Keyboard Control (Using NoteOn/Off): NoteOn/Off messages can be generated by keyboard keys, sequencers, arpeggiators, etc, so have fun attaching whatever gear you have to The NDLR!
-In addition to CCs, The NDLR listens for NoteOn/Off messages on the MIDI Control channel (Settings 1 menu) on any port (5 Pin or USB).
-The KB Cntl (Settings 1 menu) has 4 mode settings that determine how The NDLR will interpret inbound note events on the MIDI Control channel.
+Using NoteOn/Off as Control messages: The NDLR's chord degree and type can be controlled using NoteOn/Off messages which can be generated by keyboards, sequencers, arpeggiators, etc, so have fun attaching whatever gear you have to The NDLR!
+The NDLR listens for these special NoteOn/Off 'control' messages on the MIDI Control channel (Settings 1 menu), on any port (5 Pin or USB).
+The KB Cntl (Settings 1 menu) has 4 modes that determine how The NDLR will interpret inbound note events on the MIDI Control channel.